-This labyrinth was drawn by Meg Hansen CVLF (Certified Veriditas Labyrinth Facilitator).
+The Innisfree labyrinth was drawn by Meg Hansen CVLF (Certified Veriditas Labyrinth Facilitator).
 It is a classical design seven path circuit built on hard sand.
 It was dug and planted with the help of many friends over a week end to celebrate the summer Solstice of 2009 - next to the woods and the pond.
 It was originally bordered by Blue Fescue grass.
 In 2015, the plants were taken out and replaced with a border of oyster shells from the Salish Sea.
-It is a spectacular walk, particularly in the moonlight, singing or in complete silence.
+It is a spectacular walk, chanting or in complete silence, particularly in the moonlight.

 The Labyrinth at Innisfree is public on weekends 10 am - 4 pm, June to September, and by appointment.
 The Labyrinth is also used during workshops and celebratory gatherings during the year - notably on full moon nights from May to October.
 Enjoy the Labyrinth and support the community work of Gardens without Borders to maintain the Botanic Garden.

 A Labyrinth is a walking path used for reflection, meditation, and prayer.
-It creates a sacred space that brings a feeling of well being and positive energy to the place.
-It is an ancient pattern found in many cultures and spiritual traditions in various forms around the world.
+It is a sacred space that brings a feeling of well being and positive energy.
+It is an ancient pattern found in many cultures and spiritual traditions in various forms around the world - think aboriginal petroglyphs in Australia or the famous design of Chartres Cathedral in France.
 It represents the journey of life, a universal symbol of an internal pathway and an archetypal metaphor for the healing journey.
-As the stresses and distractions of daily life rapidly increase in times of crisis, the labyrinth is a powerful tool to quiet the mind, relax the body, and refresh the spirit.
+As the stresses and distractions of daily life rapidly increase in times of crisis, the labyrinth is a powerful tool to quiet the mind, refresh the spirit and relax the body.
 By walking a labyrinth, you are rediscovering a long-forgotten mystical tradition.